Last Updated on June 1, 2023 by Kapuluan

 Dry and Chapped Lips

-For adults and babies alike, coconut oil is a great natural lip balm that will soothe dry lips and provide quick healing.
-It is a very safe alternative to other balms, taking into consideration that your baby may ingest whatever you put onto its lips.
+For adults and babies alike, coconut oil is a great natural lip balm to soothe dry lips and provide quick healing.
+In addition, it is a very safe alternative to other balms, considering that your baby may ingest whatever you put onto its lips.

 Bug Bites and Bee Stings